nathan-fiscaletti/parameterparser/examples/Example2.md

 // This could be used to toggle certain things on or off, etc.
 // In this example, we'll just output an error.
 //
-// Note: When using a ParameterCluster you cannot use the setDefault()
+// Note: When using a Cluster you cannot use the setDefault()
-// function of ParameterParser unless you execute the parse() function
+// function of Parser unless you execute the parse() function
-// after initializing the ParameterParser with the ParameterCluster.
+// after initializing the Parser with the Cluster.
 //
-// This is because the setDefault function of ParameterParser simply
+// This is because the setDefault function of Parser simply
 // forwards the closure parameter to the setDefault function of the
-// ParameterCluster property of the ParameterParser.
+// Cluster property of the Parser.
 //
-// When you initialize the ParameterParser with the ParameterCluster,
+// When you initialize the Parser with the Cluster,
 // the default function gets overridden with the default function
-// of the new ParameterCluster.
+// of the new Cluster.
 //
 // See: https://bit.ly/2AmIChU
 //